Lifecycle Callbacks

 fire after tool execution, these callbacks fire before the tool runs -- at the

-moment the pipeline decides whether to allow or deny.
+moment the pipeline decides whether to allow or block.

 Signatures